Fiori-Tracker/fioritracker.github.io/docs/full-install.md

+---
+title: Fiori Tracker installation order
+description: 'Install the components in the described order by following linked component-specific guides.'
+---
 # Full installation order

 1. Fiori Tracker Core
 Follow the steps from [Installation for Fiori Tracker Core](/core/SPS03/inst/).
 Use the provided zip file **FT-core.zip**.
 2. Roles
 Follow the steps from [Installation for Roles](/ro/FPS01/inst/).
 Use the provided zip file **FT-roles.zip**.